DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 any word that isn't a keyword in a programming language.

-Variables have two parts - an **identifier** which gives it its name, and a **value** which is the data that it curently stores.
+Variables have two parts - an **identifier** which gives it its name, and a **value** which is the data that it _currently_ stores.
 An identifier is a way to refer to a certain bucket holding a piece of data, but it is not the data itself.
 This distinction is really important when we start looking at data changing over time.

-Over the course of a program, some identifiers will be assigned to many times.
+Over the course of a program, there are some identifiers which will assign different values to, and do those assignments many times.
 In all the programming languages we use, this is done with the single equals character, `=`.
-The `=` operator always has two sides - the left hand side will be a single varible name, like `age` or `area`.
+The `=` operator always has two sides - the left hand side will be the identifier (the variable's name), like `age` or `area`.
 The right hand side is some value, or some calculation. `age = 32` stores the number `32` in the variable named `age`, so if later on I wanted to know the age of something, I can refer to `age` instead of needing to know that it was `32` every time.
-If I want to calculate something, I also store that in a variable. `area = length * width` refers to two other identifiers, which are the readable part of two other variables that we've set already, `length` and `width`.
+If I want to calculate something, I also store that in a variable. `area = length * width` refers to two other identifiers, which are the names of two other variables that we've set already, `length` and `width`.
 The assignment takes the values that are stored in those variables, multiplies them together, and stores the result of that in the variable `area`.

 Using variables like this to track data gives us two really useful benefits.
 Most importantly, this allows data to change over time.
 We can use variables to